 In Chester County, Pennsylvania, individuals are routinely charged with a second or third DUI.
-If an individual is charged with a subsequent DUI offense, he or she will not be eligible for Chester County’s ARD program but may still be eligible for Intermediate Punishment Probationary Program (IPP).
-It is essential that, if you have been charged with a second or third DUI, you are aware of Chester County’s IPP program and how having an experienced attorney is essential to a successful outcome of your case.
+If an individual is charged with a subsequent DUI offense, he or she will not be eligible for Chester County’s ARD program but may still be eligible for the Restrictive Probation Program.
+It is essential that, if you have been charged with a second or third DUI, you are aware of Chester County’s RPP program and how having an experienced attorney is essential to a successful outcome of your case.

-The Chester County IPP program is an alternative sentencing program designed to reduce the amount of jailtime the defendant has to serve.
-An individual will most likely be eligible for the IPP program in Chester County if there are no factors that would exclude them for eligibility.
-Factors that prevent IPP eligibility include:
+The Chester County RPP program is an alternative sentencing program designed to reduce the amount of jailtime the defendant has to serve.
+An individual will most likely be eligible for the RPP program in Chester County if there are no factors that would exclude them for eligibility.
+Factors that prevent RPP eligibility include:

 - An individual suffering a serious injury at the time of the offense,